denten-books/plain-text/0-intro.md

 not a book, but a simulation of a book.
 And everything associated with "reading" this metaphor must in itself be understood under the sign of simulation.
 What does it mean to "study" a book metaphor?
 And what kind of a metaphor is it?
-What is being compared to what?
 How did it come into being and how does it affect practices of literary interpretation?
 In *Plain Text* I attempt to come to terms with the conditions of simulated textuality.

 The illusion of ephemerality that follows simulation comes at a price of understanding.
 "Software's ghostly presence produces and defies apprehension,"